-International Sporting Code, Appendix V, Supplement Event Command and Control 2.2
+International Sporting Code, Appendix V, Supplement Event Command and Control 2.2 in the area/sector.

-- To manage the competition area (Stage Commander) or assigned sector (Sector Marshal) at all times, by ensuring the diligence, discipline, health, safety and wellbeing of Volunteer Officials, competitors and spectators.
+- To manage the competition area (Stage Commander) or assigned sector (Sector Marshal) at all times, by ensuring the diligence, discipline, health, safety and well-being of Volunteer Officials, competitors and spectators.

-- To provide effective briefings to all areas/sector personnel.
-To manage all available equipment and human resources in the area/sector.
+To provide effective briefings to all areas/sector personnel.
+To manage all available equipment and human resources